 1. Digital Transformation Trends In Cloud Computing

-Did you know it’s possible to move your entire real estate investing firm online?
+Did you know it’s possible to move your entire real estate investment firm online?

 By operating remotely, you can reduce or eliminate office space.
-You no longer have the need for office staff as cloud services can do most of the work for you.
+You no longer need office staff as cloud services can do most of the work for you.

 And you may even already be using cloud technologies and not know it.

 If you’ve heard of the NetSuite accounting tool, you’re probably already using cloud technology.